 The main monument is on the southeast side of Little Round Top.
-(39.789476° N , 77.236146° W; Google map; Monument map: Little Round Top) This marks the center of the line the regiment held during its famous defense of Little Round Top on July 2nd.
+(39.789476° N , 77.236146° W; Monument map: Little Round Top) This marks the center of the line the regiment held during its famous defense of Little Round Top on July 2nd.
 It was dedicated in 1886 by the State of Maine.
 (Google maps to all three 20th Maine monuments)

 A marker showing the position of the regiment’s Company B during the defense of Little Round Top is 100 yards to the east of the main monument.
-(39.788895° N, 77.234721° N; Google map) Captain Morrill and about 40 men of company B joined by a group of United States Sharpshooters were placed here to provide some protection to the flank of the 20th Maine.
+(39.788895° N, 77.234721° N) Captain Morrill and about 40 men of company B joined by a group of United States Sharpshooters were placed here to provide some protection to the flank of the 20th Maine.

 Colonel Joshua Lawrence Chamberlain, the 20th Maine’s commander at the Battle of Gettysburg, has become one the most famous men of the Civil War thanks to the novel The Killer Angels and the movie Gettysburg.
 He was wounded six times, earned the Medal of Honor, and went on after the war to serve as Governor of Maine and President of Bowdoin College.